If you need advice and support on where to turn, there are many options.

 - Families Understanding Substance Use with Education (FUSE) is a no-cost educational group designed to coach, support, guide, and empower families whose loved one is challenged by substance abuse.
 Call (413) 310-3318 to enroll.

 - Overdose reversal Massachusetts is at the forefront of training the public (people with addictions and those who care about or work with them) in using intra-nasal naloxone (Narcan) for reversal of opioid overdoses.
 As of Fall 2015, nearly 5800 overdoses had been reversed.
-See the Bureau of Substance Abuse Services Opioid Overdose Prevention information page to find out more.
+See the Bureau of Substance Addiction Services Opioid Overdose Prevention information page to find out more.

 - Massachusetts Council on Compulsive Gambling